learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Admin Module for showing basic vitals (AdminVitals)
 ---------------------------------------------------

-This module is deprecated and will be removed in a future release.
+This module shows statistics about your program on the dashboard.

 AJAX Scheduling Module (AJAXSchedulingModule)
 ---------------------------------------------